CBD and South East Light Rail: Chinatown

 The Chinatown stop is located on George Street, north of Campbell Street.
 It is named after Sydney's Chinatown precinct.
 The Capitol Square stop on the Inner West Light Rail is nearby.
 The design was to include two side platforms, but was changed to an island platform in the project's Submissions Report.
 The location was also moved 15 m north.

 Haymarket

 The Haymarket stop, known as Rawson Place during development, serves as an interchange for buses heading towards the west via Broadway.
 The design includes two side platforms for trams and an adjacent platform for buses, which allows bus – tram cross-platform transfers.

 Central Chalmers Street

 The Central Chalmers Street stop is located on Chalmers Street, serving the eastern side of the Central railway station precinct.
-The stop was originally known simply as Central during development, but was renamed to distinguish it from the existing Central stop on the Inner West Light Rail at the station's Grand Concourse.
-The new stop consists of one side platform and one island platform.
+The stop was originally known as Central during development, but was renamed to distinguish it from the existing Central stop on the Inner West Light Rail at the station's Grand Concourse.